Sellers beware: Price collapse triggers bartering over oil and gas deals

 Earn-out or upside sharing means the seller will only be paid once the oil price exceeds a certain limit.

 HitecVision said it is on the prowl for more acquisitions in the British North Sea.
-In Norway, Aker BP (AKERBP.OL) and Lundin LUNE.ST may be on the lookout for cheap assets, while OKEA (OKEA.OL) and DNO (DNO.OL), which took control of UK’s Faroe Petroleum last year, are also looking to grow.
+In Norway, Aker BP and Lundin may be on the lookout for cheap assets, while OKEA and DNO, which took control of UK’s Faroe Petroleum last year, are also looking to grow.

-For some producers, like North Africa and gas-focused SDX (SDX.L), current oil prices do represent a “catalyst for opportunities”, but Chief Executive Mark Reid said vendor financing, such as becoming the sellers’ debtor, is a double-edged sword.
+For some producers, like North Africa and gas-focused SDX, current oil prices do represent a “catalyst for opportunities”, but Chief Executive Mark Reid said vendor financing, such as becoming the sellers’ debtor, is a double-edged sword.

 “It’s clearly something that helps to sell the asset and put it into the hands of a smaller company...
 It is an interesting dynamic that the majors are able to use their balance sheet to facilitate (mergers and acquisitions),” he said.